LDAC vs AAC in 2025: Which Bluetooth Audio Codec Is Better?

 Bitrate Differences

-• LDAC can transfer audio up to 990 kbps, meaning it retains more sound details.
+• LDAC can transfer audio up to 990 kbps, which retains more sound details.

 • AAC usually streams at 256 kbps, which is more compressed but efficient.